noaa-ocs-modeling/autoval/README.md

      ```
   - To run Autoval, we need a main config file and up to five config files specifying the spatial extent of the maximum water level plots.

-  - For the extent of the domain, copy config.map.estofs.glo_pac.ini, config.map.estofs.pac.pac.ini, config.map.west.ini, config.map.Alaska.ini, config.map.hawaii_pac.ini to the config folder.
+  - For the extent of the domain, copy config.map.estofs.glo_pac.ini, config.map.estofs.pac.pac.ini, config.map.west.ini, config.map.Alaska.ini, config.map.hawaii_pac.ini from the cfg.domains folder to the config folder.
 You can also follow the same format and generate any domain.ini file that you would like.
 Just note that STOFS-3D-Pacific model outputs are associated with -30 to 330 longitude coordinates.

   - Copy the test3_pac.ini file from the tests folder into your config folder.
 This will serve as your main configuration file.
 Update the directories inside the file to correspond to your paths.